 Brushing after breakfast and before bed is best.
 You can brush more frequently, if you have time.
 Brushing removes food particles and harmful plaque from your mouth.

-Pay special attention to your gum line when you brush
+Pay special attention to your gum line when you brush and floss

 The area where your gums meet your teeth is especially vulnerable to the development of plaque deposits.
 Use a soft brush and hold it at an angle to remove plaque from the gum line safely.